 To make sure you're capturing a representative sample of trees in the area, you'll digitize features throughout the image.
 These features are read into the deep learning model in a specific format called image chips.
 Image chips are small blocks of imagery cut from the source image.
 Once you've created a sufficient number of features in the Image Classification pane, you'll export them as image chips with metadata.

 - On the ribbon, click the Map tab.
-In the Navigate group, click the Bookmarks drop-down button and choose the Northwest palms bookmark.
+In the Navigate group, click Bookmarks and choose Training Location 1.

 - In the Image Classification pane, select the Palm class and click the Circle tool.

 You'll use this tool to draw circles around each palm tree in your current display.
 Circles are drawn from the center of the feature outward, measuring the radius of the feature.

 - On the map, click the center of a palm tree and draw a circle around a single tree.

 A new palm record is added in the Labeled Objects group of the Image Classification pane.
 You'll create a palm record for every tree you can to ensure there are many image chips with all the palm trees marked.

 - Draw circles around each tree in the map display.

 If you would like extra guidance to help you understand how to draw these circles, or if you would like to skip digitizing the trees, a training sample dataset is available in the folder you downloaded.
 On the ribbon, on the Map tab, in the Layer group, click Add Data.
 Browse to the Databases folder and double-click the Results geodatabase.
 Click PalmTraining and click OK.